Security Hub

 -

-To run as a command-line tool, you must install the required python modules and then run the tool using either environment variables or by passing the required parameters as run-time parameters.
+To run as a command line tool, you must install the required python modules and then run the tool using either environment variables or by passing the required parameters as run-time parameters.

 Requirements

-- Tenable.io account
+- Tenable Vulnerability Management account

-- Tenable.io AWS connector enabled and configured
+- Tenable Vulnerability Management AWS connector enabled and configured

 - AWS Security Hub